 Picture left.
 The mould table is on the right with lid over.

 This is very important.
-Polyester resin requires warmth to help it set, when working.
-If it is too cold it will not set and this will be a major problem.
-The plastic-topped table will always be very cold.
+Polyester resin requires warmth to help it set when working.
+If it is too cold to set this will be a major problem.
+The plastic-topped table is always be very cold.
 Part of the working process is to check it by hand for smoothness and it will soon be appreciated just how cold it can be.
 I have seen tables using heating lamps from below and some careful thought must be given as to how gentle, safe heat can be applied to the table.
 Having a lid that can be lifted and lowered to keep the heat close to the table surface is an essential tool.
 Maybe the lid is hinged?
 Maybe it is counterbalanced?
 It needs to be insulated if it is to hold the heat.
-My lid was larger than the table and it had a skirt all around the edge made Above.
-The lid has suspended cloths around edges from old curtain material.
+My lid was larger than the table and it had a skirt all around the edge made from old curtain Above.
+The lid has suspended cloths around edges material.
 Heat blown in from outside the skirt would rise around the table and fill the gap between it and the lid.

 When the table is not in use it is protected by the lid and when gel coat is drying it stops dust contamination.
 The lid must not contact the wet resin.
 It is quite large, but it must be lightweight enough to handle easily.
 A battened sheet of hardboard/MDF or thin ply may suffice.
 The edges of the table are rarely used, so loose blocks of 50 x 50mm could be positions to support its edges or between panels when several are being made at the same time.